 Literacy begins at home.
 Parents as well as children should have the opportunity to develop their language and literacy skills.
 Family literacy programs do just that.
 And, now we can add the resources of the Goodling Institute to help develop more literate families through family literacy programs.

 Former Chairman of the U.S. House and Education Workforce Committee

 The Goodling Institute provides national leadership that promotes the value of family literacy and supports program improvement through research and its application to practice and professional development.

 Family literacy programs build on existing resources to provide integrated educational programs to:

-- Support children's development and emergent literacy skills;
+Support children's development and emergent literacy skills; and

-- Increase parents' skills and knowledge about their rights and roles as their children's first teachers.
+Increase parents' skills and knowledge about their rights and responsibilities as their children's first teachers.

 These programs provide integrated literacy services focused on families' educational needs, establish community collaborations that build on existing resources, and offer instruction that provide families with the tools and support needed to become self-sufficient.